Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Experimental signatures

 Our mFTI is essentially a bosonic symmetry-enriched TO in the sense that although the system is made of correlated electrons/holes, a single electron/hole is always gapped in the bulk and the boundary.
 Hence, there is always a single particle gap in the system, despite the existence of the gapless charge modes at the edge, contrary to most fractional quantum Hall states.
 This effect is analogous to the bosonic SPT state proposed to be realized in the bilayer graphene~\cite{xubsptgraphene}.

 The smallest electric charge carried by the anyons of the mFTI is $e^\ast=e/2$.
-The odd value of $\sigma^{\rm sh}/e^* = 1$ in the mFTI guarantees the gaplessness of the edge whenever time-reversal symmetry and charge conversation are present (even without the $S_z$ conservation).\cite{FTI} In contrast, using similar arguments as Ref. \onlinecite{FTI}, one can show that, given the spin-Hall conductivity $\sigma^{\rm sh} =1/2$ (and the vanishing ``diagonal" Hall responses associated with the charge and spin quantum numbers), any TO that is a product of two decoupled TOs from the two valleys must have excitations with fractional electric charges equal to or smaller than $e/4$.
-Therefore, the mFTI and the product TOs from the two valleys can be experimentally distinguished by probing the electric charge fractionalization.
-Examples of such probes include the shot noise of quantum point contacts\cite{Saminadayar_ShotNoise,Saminadayar_ShotNoise}, local capacitance probe of localized charge states \cite{Yacoby_FractionalCharge_SET}, and Coulomb oscillations in antidots \cite{Kou_Antidots}.
+The odd value of $\sigma^{\rm sh}/e^* = 1$ in the mFTI guarantees the gaplessness of the edge whenever time-reversal symmetry and charge conservation are present (even without the $S_z$ conservation).\cite{FTI} In contrast, using similar arguments as Ref. \onlinecite{FTI}, one can show that, given the spin-Hall conductance $\sigma^{\rm sh} =1/2$ (and the vanishing ``diagonal" Hall responses associated with the charge and spin quantum numbers), ANY TO that is a product of two decoupled TOs from the two valleys must have excitations with fractional electric charges equal to (or smaller) than $e/4$.
+As a concrete example, the product of a Pfaffian state in one valley and its time-reversed partner in the other valley admits anyons with $e/4$ electric charge~\cite{mooreread,pfaffianwen,pfaffianwen2}.

+Based on the discussion above, we propose the following experiments that can distinguish the mFTI from other candidates, especially the product of decoupled topological states from the two valleys: \begin{itemize}[leftmargin=*] \item Measurement of smallest charge excitations:

+The smallest fractional charge in topological states can be measured using multiple methods including the shot noise at quantum point contacts\cite{Saminadayar_ShotNoise,Saminadayar_ShotNoise}, local capacitance probe of localized charge states \cite{Yacoby_FractionalCharge_SET}, and Coulomb oscillations in antidots \cite{Kou_Antidots}.
+The smallest fractional charge in mFTI is $e/2$, while all the candidates formed by the products of valley-decoupled topological states must have charge-$e/4$ excitations.
+Therefore, the measurement of the smallest charge can distinguish the mFTI from other product topological states.